 |run_history_id||Numeric||The ID of a task in Matillion ETL.
 These can also be viewed via Task History.|

 |detailed_error||Text||A detailed error description that contains the job_name, the component_name, and the component_message.|

 |task_id||Numeric||The task ID associated with the current running job.|

 All of the above also have an id variable that is an internally generated ID and should be avoided in most cases.

-api-user and api-password should be replacement with the username and password you use to access the instance.
+When using these examples you should replace api-user and api-password with the username and password you use to access the instance.
 This user will require API access as well as any permissions required to alter environment variables.